niteshbalusu11/rustdress/README.md

 ### For Docker:

-- Check the Dockerfile and the same-docker-compose.yml file.
+- Check the `Dockerfile` and the `sample-docker-compose.yaml` file.

 ### To build from source:
 Pre-requisites: